markkyaw/trojan_scheduler/README.md

 Trojan Scheduler lets users input in the classes they're interested in registering and return a list of possible combination of classes they can take with minimum amount of conflicts

+## Commands

+1. Run Server
+   - run `./run-server.sh` to get your backend running
+   - Note: If you're on Windows, open `./run-server.sh` and change from `python3` to `python`

 ## Getting Started

 1. Install Python3 from [here](https://www.python.org/downloads/)